Well Being2021-06-28

 Striving to prevent and mitigate burnout is not only good human resource practice but also a business-critical process.
 A World Economic Forum study estimates that burnout is costing the global economy £255 billion.
 Another WHO study estimated that burnout is costing organizations $1 trillion in lost productivity every year.

 culture of trust and empathetic leadership is key to recognizing and mitigating signs and symptoms of burnout amongst employees.
 Managers and leaders must strive to create teams and workplaces that allow employees to voice concerns, find space for individual interests, and foster feelings of physical and psychological security.
-We tap into a Harvard business review article to identify some signs that leaders can watch out for to recognize burnout:
+We tap into a Harvard business review article to identify some indicators that leaders can watch out for to recognize burnout:

 These are harder to notice and identify and often lead to stronger signals of burnout.
 Managers should watch out for signs of weariness, resignation, or sadness and anxiety reflecting as an employee disengaging from work.
 Another manifestation of passive burnout is disengagement by employees, often reflected in tardiness, a cynical attitude to goals and efforts, and apathy.